1AyaNabil1/Portfolio_Projects/Healthcare/Disease Prediction/Predictive Analysis To Predict Breast Tumor/README.md

   - Feature decomposition using Principal Component Analysis(PCA)
   - Deciding How Many Principal Components to Retain --> we found that k will equal 3
   - Calculate the Cumulative Variance
-* Sixth: Machine Learning Classification
+* Sixth: Machine Learning Classification using (SVM)
     - Building Feature Set
     - Support Vector Machine
     - Kernel Selection Using Learning Curve